limonaluna/rag-and-fine-tuning-upskilling/06-LLM-Fine-Tuning/06-LLM-Fine-Tuning-NoCode.md

 ### Step 7 (Optional): Configure *Advanced options*
 You can keep the **Default** values for the fine-tuning job, or adjust the **Hyperparameters** as desired.

+#### Overview on the hyperparameters:
+**Batch size**: is how many training examples you use in a single pass during training – trade off between speed & accuracy

+**Learning Rate Multiplier**: multiplies the original learning rate used by the base model.
+Values > 1 increase the learning rate, < 1 decrease.

+**Epochs**: determine the number of passes through the training data.
+Too few – underfit; too many – overfit

+**Seed**: sets the random seed for your run – so you can get reproducible results!

 One can refer to the MS Learn document [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/fine-tuning?tabs=turbo%2Cpython&pivots=programming-language-studio#configure-advanced-options) for a detailed explanation on key tun-able hyperparameters.

 ### Step 8: Review your choices, *Submit Training job* and check the *Status*